branscha/lib-jsontools/README.md

 # JSON Tools v2.0
 ## Description

 A copy of the original version from [Berlios](http://jsontools.berlios.de/).
-More documentation can be found in the docs/ directory of this project.
+More documentation can be found in the [project website](http://branscha.github.com/lib-jsontools/).

 The framework lets you (un)marshal Java objects to/from JSON.